Halmari/aircraft_turnaround_predictor/README.md

 <p align="center">Metrics for different XGBoost models</p>
 <br/><br/>

-Lastly, waterfall plot belows demonstrates the local explainability which means the contributions of different features on a single turnaround prediction.
-Waterfall plots starts from the expected turnaround duration and concludes on the final prediction by adding contributions of different features to the expected value.
+Lastly, waterfall plot below demonstrates the local explainability which means the contributions of different features on a single turnaround prediction.
+Waterfall plot starts from the expected turnaround duration and concludes on the final prediction by adding contributions of different features to the expected value.
 Values on the left are the feature values in this specific turnaround.

 <p align="center">
   <img src="/images/waterfall_best1.png" alt="" width="600"/>